peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject FromObject(
         byte[] bytes);

  Generates a CBOR object from a byte array.
 The byte array is copied to a new byte array.
 (This method can't be used to decode CBOR data from a byte array; for that, use the DecodeFromBytes method instead.).

  The following example encodes a text string to a UTF-8 byte array, then uses the array to create a CBOR byte string object.
-It is not recommended to use `Encoding.UTF8.GetBytes`  in .NET, or the `getBytes()`  method in Java to do this.
-For instance, `getBytes()`  encodes text strings in a default (so not fixed) character encoding, which can be undesirable.
-Instead, use the `DataUtilities.GetUtf8Bytes`  method to convert text strings to UTF-8.
+It is not recommended to use  `Encoding.UTF8.GetBytes` Encoding.UTF8.GetBytes in .NET, or the  `getBytes()` getBytes() method in Java to do this.
+For instance,  `getBytes()` getBytes() encodes text strings in a default (so not fixed) character encoding, which can be undesirable.
+Instead, use the  `DataUtilities.GetUtf8Bytes` DataUtilities.GetUtf8Bytes method to convert text strings to UTF-8.

+    /* true does character replacement of invalid UTF-8; false throws an exception on invalid UTF-8 */ byte[] bytes = DataUtilities.GetUtf8Bytes( textString, true); CBORObject cbor = CBORObject.FromBytes(bytes);

 /* true does character replacement of invalid UTF-8; false throws an exception on invalid UTF-8 */ byte[] bytes = DataUtilities.GetUtf8Bytes( textString, true); CBORObject cbor = CBORObject.FromBytes(bytes);

  <b>Parameters:</b>

  * <i>bytes</i>: A byte array.
 Can be null.